microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgForwardGroupThreadPost.md

 		}
 	)
 }
-Invoke-MgForwardGroupThreadPost -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -BodyParameter $params
+Invoke-MgBetaForwardGroupThreadPost -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgForwardGroupThreadPost Cmdlet.
+This example shows how to use the Invoke-MgBetaForwardGroupThreadPost Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS